Stevenfavour/Linuxfundametal0/README11.md

 The goal is to create an IAM group.
 Create two new IAM users, Jack and Ade, and add them to this group.
 Create a new IAM policy that grants full access to both EC2 and S3, and attach this policy to the group.

 Navigate to the dashboard and click on user groups on the left pane of the dashboard.
-Provide the name for the usergroup and then click Create User Group
+Provide the name for the user group and then click Create User Group

 ![](./Img11/h.png)